amiaopensource/audioqc/README.md

 ## About

 This script can target both directories and single audio files, and will generate audio quality control reports to the desktop.
+If targeting a directory, it will recursively search that and all subdirectories for all files that match the chosen input extension.
+(Default is WAV).
 Different levels of reports are available through the use of different options.
 Available information includes:
 * Peak and average audio levels
 * Number of audio frames exceeding user specified limit (defaults to -2.0 dB)
 * Average audio phase